 Google has since its inception focused on customer intent.
 Over the years it has implemented many changes and continues to do so to align its search and advertisements to customer intent.
 Today, as Google has moved out of our desktops or laptops and entered the mobile world, the reach and amount of searches too have grown and will continue to grow.
 In the year 2016 alone, there were two trillion searches being done on Google.
 Being found on Google is the number one priority of all businesses, however, every business cannot make it to the first page immediately.
-A simpler way to appear in the top three listings on Google is through Adwords.
+A simpler way to appear in the top three listings on Google is through Adwords In Search engine marketing.

 1. Make full use of Google Adwords changes

 Google modified the ad-space and introduced Expanded Ads some time ago.
 In this form, you are given TWO headlines of up to 30 characters, instead of the previous one 25 character headline.
 You also have up to 80 characters for the description block, which is a boost from the two 35-character lines AdWords previously gave.
 This means more keywords, but it also means more real-estate on the phone or desktop.
 Make full use of the expanded ads.
-Also, include site links to add clickable links in the ads that take the viewers to specific call to action or function.
-This way if a viewer sees the ad on a mobile phone your advertisement will cover maximum space thereby giving your ad a visual supremacy and higher CTR.
+Also, include site links to add clickable links in the ads that take the viewers to a specific call to action or function.
+This way if a viewer sees the ad on a mobile phone your advertisement will cover maximum space thereby giving your ad visual supremacy and higher CTR.

 2. Make Good use of Responsive Display Ads

-Google has made it simple for the users to use Responsive Ads.
+Google has made it simple for users to use Responsive Ads.
 Give Google the URL, a headline to capture user’s attention, a unique image and a description that well explains your offerings.
 The ads are automatically matched to the look and feel of the site where it is being shown to offer a seamless experience.
 This is a great way to use remarketing options to promote e-commerce or lifestyle brands.
 Create a remarketing list with a specific URL from your site – like a sale page or a shopping cart and use that list to show responsive display ads.
 Google automatically adjusts the size, appearance, and format to fit the ad in various spaces.
 Read: Smart Remarketing Tips For Your Business

 3. Go local

 Google is now showing ads within Google Maps, and claiming your local business in a certain location will mean being on the top of the page when someone searches in local listings or near me.
 These ads include a location on the map, logo, and review.
-Once someone clicks on the logo they can see latest offers by your brand.
+Once someone clicks on the logo they can see the latest offers by your brand.
 For your in-store offers, create ads with a 2-mile radius around your location during your sale or peak time searches.

 4. Ask for Reviews